dimitri-nicolo/calico/v2.0/getting-started/bare-metal/bare-metal.md

 ## Creating basic connectivity and policy

-When a host endpoint is added, if there is no security policy for that endpoint, {{site.prodname}} will default to denying traffic to/from that endpoint, except for traffic that is allowed by the [failsafe rules](#failsafe-rules).
+When a host endpoint is added, if there is no security policy for that endpoint, {{site.tseeprodname}} will default to denying traffic to/from that endpoint, except for traffic that is allowed by the [failsafe rules](#failsafe-rules).

 While the [failsafe rules](#failsafe-rules) provide protection against removing all